Newham London Borough Council

 Newham London Borough Council /ˈnjuːəm/ also known as Newham Council, is the local authority for the London Borough of Newham in Greater London, England.
-The council has been under Labour majority control since 1971.
+The council is responsible for providing certain services within the borough.
+The council has been under no overall control since 8 May 2026.
 It has been led by a directly elected mayor since 2002.
 The council meets at both Newham Town Hall in East Ham and at the Old Town Hall, Stratford, and has its main offices at 1000 Dockside Road, overlooking the Royal Albert Dock.

 History

 The London Borough of Newham and its council were created under the London Government Act 1963, with the first election held in 1964.
 For its first year the council acted as a shadow authority alongside the area's outgoing authorities, principally being the two councils of the county boroughs of East Ham and West Ham, but also the borough councils of Woolwich (in respect of the North Woolwich area) and Barking (in respect of the Gallions Reach area).
 The new council formally came into its powers on 1 April 1965, at which point the old boroughs and their councils were abolished.

-The council's full legal name is "The Mayor and Burgesses of the London Borough of Newham", but it styles itself Newham Council.

 From 1965 until 1986 the council was a lower-tier authority, with upper-tier functions provided by the Greater London Council.
 The split of powers and functions meant that the Greater London Council was responsible for "wide area" services such as fire, ambulance, flood prevention, and refuse disposal; with the boroughs (including Newham) responsible for "personal" services such as social care, libraries, cemeteries and refuse collection.
-As an outer London borough council Newham has been a local education authority since 1965.
+As an outer London borough, Newham Council has been a local education authority since 1965.
 The Greater London Council was abolished in 1986 and its functions passed to the London Boroughs, with some services provided through joint committees.

 Since 2000 the Greater London Authority has taken some responsibility for highways and planning control from the council, but within the English local government system the council remains a "most purpose" authority in terms of the available range of powers and functions.

 Powers and functions

 The local authority derives its powers and functions from the London Government Act 1963 and subsequent legislation, and has the powers and functions of a London borough council.
-It sets council tax and as a billing authority also collects precepts for Greater London Authority functions and business rates.
+It sets council tax and as a billing authority it also collects precepts for Greater London Authority functions and business rates.
 It sets planning policies which complement Greater London Authority and national policies, and decides on almost all planning applications accordingly.
-It is a local education authority and is also responsible for council housing, social services, libraries, waste collection and disposal, traffic, and most roads and environmental health.
+It is also the local education authority.

 Political control

-The council has been under Labour majority control since 1971.
+The council has been under no overall control since the 2026 election, having previously being under Labour majority control from 1971.
 The first election was held in 1964, initially operating as a shadow authority alongside the outgoing authorities until it came into its powers on 1 April 1965.
 Political control of the council since 1965 has been as follows: